pukpukpuk/WaystoneMason/README.md

 Triangles are stored via a spatial index — in other words, grouped into **chunks**, which are square areas of fixed size arranged in a grid.

 Accordingly, a chunk will only be created automatically if an obstacle appears within its bounds.
-Therefore, it is recommended to pre-generate chunks in required areas either manually via `NavMesh.GetOrCreateChunk()`,
+Therefore, it is recommended to pre-generate chunks in required areas either manually via `NavMesh.GetOrCreateChunk(Vector2Int)`,
 or define a region for pre-generation via [WMObstaclesHolder.PregeneratedEmptyChunksRegion](#WMObstaclesHolder)

 ### Pathfinding Operation